-It has been almost three months since the start of the Master of Science programmes - International Hospitality Management, International Event Management and International Tourism Management - jointly delivered by Wittenborg University and the University of Brighton in the UK.
+It has been almost three months since the start of the Master of Science programmes - International Hospitality Management, International Event Management and International Tourism Management - jointly delivered by WUAS and the University of Brighton in the UK.
 We checked in with some of the students to hear how they are experiencing the programmes so far.

 Mazhar Hussain is from Pakistan, but have been living in the Netherlands for three years and has obtained Dutch citizenship.
 He is a MSc-student in International Hospitality Management.
 According to Mazhar he likes working in Holland because of the Dutch culture, strong economy and the good infrastructure.